-3RD ANNUAL CONVENTION • ATHENS, GREEC
+380 ANNUAL CONVENTION • ATHENS, GREEC

+INTERNATIONAL

 IATA expands CEIV certification

 This expansion of IATA's Center of Excellence for Independent Validators (CEIV) programme ensures compliance to handling standards and transparency across the entire supply chain.

 he International Air Transport Association (IATA) has launched a new certification programme called CEIV-Live Animals, that provides an industry standard for the safe handling of animals being transported in the cargo hold of aircraft.
+Like

-Like the organisation's CEIV-Pharma certification, which connects parties through the supply chain to ensure the careful handling of temperature-sensitive pharmaceuticals, the new CEIV-Live Animals certification aims to bring more transparency and procedural guidelines to the handling of the precious cargo.
+For those shipping live animals. the CEIV-Live Animals programme will provide a reliable quality benchmark \mathbf{J} the organisation's CEIV-Pharma certification, which connects parties through the supply chain to ensure the careful handling of temperature-sensitive pharmaceuticals, the new CEIV-Live Animals certification aims to bring more transparency and procedural guidelines to the handling of the precious cargo.
 "For those shipping live animals, the CEIV-Live Animals programme will provide a reliable quality benchmark," said Nick Careen, Senior Vice President - Airport (Passenger, Cargo & Security), IATA.
 "Just as CEIV-Pharma helped provide quality standards for temperature-sensitive shipments, healthcare the new programme extends that expertise to the important field of transporting and handling of animals."
-IATA worked with the London Heathrow Animal Reception Centre
+IATA worked with the London Heathrow Animal Reception Centre (HARC) and Air Canada Cargo to turn its existing IATA Live Animal Regulations (LAR) into an attainable certification.
+The programme also abides by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) requirements, which aims prevent international trade from endangering thousands of animal and plant species survival in the wild.
+MAY 2018 CARGOTALK 43